Your Armpits Smell Like Heaven

 Ain’t love grand?
 Elevate those arms.
 Let’s live!

 Never in my wildest dreams did I envision writing a poem about armpits.
-But the Tupelo Press 30-30 challenge, and Plain Jane, the title sponsor, provided that opportunity.
-I’ll be reading this poem, and several others from last August’s challenge, at Malvern Books in Austin this Friday evening.
-Join us if you’re able.
+But the August 2015 Tupelo Press 30-30 challenge, and Plain Jane, the title sponsor, provided that opportunity.
+This first appeared here in April 2016, and was subsequently published in Algebra of Owls.
+Many thanks to editor Paul Vaughan for taking it.